OWASP/OdTM/guide/instruction.md

 We are working on improvement of our software tools and their availability for wide audience.
 However, building of ontology-driven threat models is a bit tedious at the moment.
-We hope to enhance the usability on our own.
+We hope to enhance the usability on our own
-(also, we welcome any initiative of creation tools for the ontology-driven threat modeling).
+(also we welcome any initiative of creation tools for the ontology-driven threat modeling).

 ## Preparation